Anila-K/Voice_Assistant_Lyra/README.md

 The bot is responsible for work as a simple personal assistant by providing desired song to user, time, weather , information fetching as well as some entertinement by providing jokes.
 The dataset containes 275 user commands and corresponding intets.
-Model evaluted the commands to predict intent according to the user input for further processing.
+Model evaluted the commands to predict intent according to the user input for further processing. leveraged various NLP techniques and methods such as NER  and python speechrecognition modules and functions.